Keyboard shortcuts

 • Docs – This book (mdBook, Rust-based; no TypeScript/Node)

 New here?
-Quick start: install CLI, run structural drift, wire MCP, install sruja-harness, run verify-task after agent edits.
-Add sruja-architecture only when you want repo.sruja in Git.
-For docs, tutorials, and courses, use Navigate; press / or S to search.
+Quick start: install CLI, scan current structure, retrieve context, and verify changes.
+Add reviewed intent only when you want repo.sruja in Git.
+Optional learning lives separately under Navigate; press / or S to search.

 Sruja "Show diagram" in code blocks: Run just wasm (or make wasm) from the repo root once, then run just book-serve (or make book-serve, or ./serve.sh from the book directory) so the WASM files are copied into the book output.